Soft Flutr

 How to Find the Magical Vagina Spots!

 Do you know how to find your own G-Spot, A-Spot and Cervix?
-Knowing yourself will be so helpful to guiding your partner to giving more pleasure!

 Penis Self Pleasure

-So many men just beat it out in 5 minutes not knowing the joys of long slow self pleasure sessions.
+So many men just beat it out in 5 minutes not knowing the joys of long slow self-pleasure sessions.
 See what's possible when you slow down and shift away from orgasm as the goal.
 If you're always masturbating to porn, try without... see what sensuality comes from your own imagination.

 Healthy Relationships